 However, if you buy an accessory designed to be customizable, like mice or keyboards with extra buttons, then you might need the proper desktop software for the accessory.
 There should be some indication on the accessory's box or product page about what application is needed for full functionality, but here are some examples:

 - Logitech Gaming Software: For customizing controls, lights, and more for most Logitech 'G' gaming products.

 - Logitech Options: Configuration tool for most of Logitech's non-gaming mice, keyboards, and other accessories.

 As a general warning, always download the required software from the manufacturer's website, not from a rehosting site.
-Many rehosting sites like to bundle malware or other software when you install the drivers.
+Some rehosting sites like to bundle bloatware, or malware, or other extraneous software when you install the drivers.